shafeek2112/server-listing-app/frontend/README.md

 For the production build, run `ng serve --configuration=production` or `ng build --configuration=production` and update the backend API endpoint in the `src/environments/environment.production.ts` file.

-## Running Test Cases

-To run the test cases, execute the following command:

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.